wendiiking/testing-a-repo-fork/sales_report.md

 ---

-Data set has 9,272 rows and 7 columns.
+Data set has 9,272 rows including the header row and 7 columns.
 The figure below shows a sample of what the data in the first five rows were.
 The header title for the columns are
 * Index: starting from 0
 * SKU code: Stocck keeping unit code
 * Design no: design type